0tieno/securecloudX/Docs/blogs/azure-storage-security-basics.md

 # Azure Storage Security Basics

+In today's blog (2/31), we are going to learn basics.

 The Azure Storage platform is Microsoft's cloud storage solution for modern data storage scenarios.
 Azure Storage offers highly available, massively scalable, durable, and secure storage for a variety of data objects in the cloud.

 All data written to an Azure storage account is encrypted by the service.
 Azure Storage provides you with fine-grained control over who has access to your data.